 In these extraordinary times, we want to reassure you that if you need to change your holiday plans, we are here to support you.

-Book today and take advantage of our Book with Confidence promise, giving you reduced deposits, a later final payment date, free amendments (up to 3 free amends) and free cancellation up to 10 weeks before departure, should you need to make any changes.
+Book today and take advantage of our Book with Confidence promise, giving you free amendments (up to 3 free amends) and free cancellation up to 10 weeks before departure, should you need to make any changes.

-*Book with Confidence is valid on all bookings from 24th June to 30th September 2020 (excludes cruise bookings).
-Reduced deposit and free cancellations up to 10 weeks before departure exclude any non-refundable costs (e.g. the cost of flight services operated by “low-cost” airlines).
-Full terms and conditions apply and can be found on our booking terms page.
+*Book with Confidence is valid on all bookings from 05 October to 30 November 2020 (excludes cruise bookings).
+Free cancellations up to 10 weeks before departure exclude any non-refundable costs (e.g. the cost of flight services operated by “low-cost” airlines).
+Full terms and conditions apply and can be found HERE

 We highly recommend that you familiarise yourself with the travel advice provided by government bodies and sign up to the latest travel alerts relevant to the destination you are travelling to on your holiday.
 Here you will be able to gather specific information and requirements you may need to follow around local COVID-19 legislation.

 For more information, you may find the below links useful:

 Is It safe to travel on an aeroplane?

 There is a lot of apprehension surrounding aeroplanes and airports at the moment, and specialists suggest that much of this concern might be misplaced, especially if you take some basic precautions.

 According to the International Air Transport Association (IATA), “The air supplied to the aircraft cabin is either fresh or is filtered through filters of the same efficacy (99.97% or better) in removing viruses as those used in surgical operating rooms.”